LordShiroe/agente-toolkit/examples/rag-example.md

 ## Notes

-- The `NoOpEmbedder` automatically uses Transformers.js for real semantic embeddings when available, or falls back to a hash-based embedder for testing.
-For production, consider using API-based embedders (OpenAI, Cohere) for higher quality.
+- The `LocalEmbedder` uses Transformers.js for real semantic embeddings running completely locally.
+For production at scale, consider using API-based embedders (OpenAI, Cohere, Voyage) for higher quality and performance.
 - The `InMemoryVectorStore` is simple but not suitable for large datasets.
 Consider using pgvector, Qdrant, Chroma, or similar for production.
 - Retrieval is completely optional - agents work normally without it.
 - The system is LLM-agnostic - retrieval augmentation works with Claude, OpenAI, Ollama, or any other adapter.